tenzir/tenzir/web/blog/tenzir-v4.19/index.md

 :::

-Most of the time, back pressure is very useful: It makes it so that your pipeline makes no unnecessary work, and so that events do not pile up in memory when an operator is slow.
+Most of the time, back pressure is very useful: It makes it so that your pipeline does no unnecessary work, and so that events do not pile up in memory when an operator is slow.

 However, some data sources really do not like to be throttled.
 For example, when